 Managing Preterm Labour

 Childbirth is initiated by hormonal interactions.
 But miscommunications can cause preterm labour.
 Premature birth is the leading cause of child mortality worldwide in infants under five.
-Genesis Research Trust is funding Dr Abigail Walker, Development Lead in Panacea Innovation at Imperial College London, in researching how muscles in the uterus and reproductive tracts respond to such hormones.
+We have funded Dr Abigail Walker, Development Lead in Panacea Innovation at Imperial College London, in researching how muscles in the uterus and reproductive tracts respond to such hormones.
 This understanding has helped develop drugs that improve management of preterm labour, including inductions.